Immigration

 • Have a qualifying relationship with an abuser.
 Eligible survivors include the abuser’s spouse, former spouse, child or parent.
 To be eligible, all survivors must have a history of living with the abuser.

 • Be of good moral character.
 To be eligible, you must be “a person of good moral character.”
-Having good moral character means that you meet the standard of average citizens in your community.
 All children younger than 14 years old are categorized as having good moral character.

 Applying for VAWA is complicated.
 If you want to apply for VAWA, you should talk to a lawyer.
 You can find nonprofits that offer free legal help in your area on this page under "Legal Help and Lawyers."